 Phi Mu Alpha Sinfonia is a national music fraternity for men.
 The Department of Music has an active collegiate chapter, Xi Delta.
-The Faculty Advisor for the Xi Delta Chapter of Phi Mu Alpha Sinfonia is Dr. A.G.
-McGrannahan, Professor of Low Brass Studies.
+The Faculty Advisorr for the Xi Delta Chapter of Phi Mu Alpha Sinfonia is Dr. A.G.
+McGrannahan, Emeritus Professor of Low Brass Studies.
 Dr. McGrannahan also serves as a Province Governor for that fraternity.

 Sigma Alpha Iota is a national music fraternity for women.
 There exists a Reno Alumnae Chapter of Sigma Alpha Iota, Eta Omicron.
 From the Sigma Alpha Iota National Web site: "Sigma Alpha Iota accepts with pride the responsibilities and privileges of being a leader in the pursuit of music creation, performance and scholarship ...Members of SAI are active in all areas of campus music and campus life, working closely with faculty, administration, campus and community groups, music professionals and patrons.
 In addition to personal encouragement and support, members may receive scholarships, loans and awards in many areas and at all levels of music-related study."

 American Choral Directors Association (ACDA) has a student chapter at UNR.
 ACDA is a national professional organization which focuses especially on the choral arts.
 Activities are planned and organized by student members and advised by faculty and graduate students.
 As a national organization, the ACDA "...is a nonprofit music-education organization whose central purpose is to promote excellence in choral music through performance, composition, publication, research, and teaching.
 In addition, ACDA strives through arts advocacy to elevate choral music's position in American society. " The local chapter personalizes the Association's mission by promoting choral music events at UNR.